raphinesse/dexie-batch/README.md

 The `batchSize` option is mandatory since a sensible value depends strongly on the individual record size.

-Batches are requested in parallel iff `limit` option is present.
+Batches are requested in parallel if `limit` option is present.
 Otherwise we would not know when to stop sending requests.
 When no limit is given, batches are requested serially until one request gives an empty result.